tasdikrahman/tasdikrahman.me/_drafts/2020-10-07-why-I-chose-to-do-tdd-for-my-side-project-rails.md

 Coming back to say reviewing a bugfix/feature PR.
 Having no coverage for those specific routines which were modified, would mean I either would have to rely on my gut feeling, or I would have to test it by pulling the changes.

 This in turn would do two things, for one, it would create a form of resistance, as to even review the PR, it would mean me having to also manually test out things and see if changes are not having any regression/the feature works as expected.
+Which would mean, I would either get swamped by the things to do to just review something, making the requests pile up one by one and then ending up in a position where there are multiple stale PR's which have been just lying there.
+(If you have ever experienced this with any of my repositories, I sincerely apologise, I will strive to be better.)

 The 2nd thing which would be a by-product of this, is that for these changes, I am doing the testing manually, which would mean I would have spent say x amount of time doing it which could have been used for something else.